sarisabban/SinfNet/README.md

 #### For instance segmentation

 1. Follow the same steps as object detection except use polygons instead of squares to annotate the objects.
 The difference is to save the annotation as a JSON file [from top right Annotations > Export Annotations (as json)] and add this file to the directory of the images it annotates (train annotation in the Train directory and validation annotations to the Valid directory).
+If you want to onvert the .csv file to a .json file using the following command:

+`python SinfNet.py --translate_poly IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tp ./dataset/Train ./dataset/Annotations ./dataset/Translations csv json`

+Where IMAGE_DIRECTORY is the path to the directory of images, ANNOTATION_INPUT the path to the directory with the files to be converted, ANNOTATION_OUTPUT the path to the directory where the converted files are to be saved, INPUT_FORMAT the input file format OUTPUTFORMAT the format to convert to. identify only the sigle file for the single .csv file or the directory with the .json files.

+If you would like to augment the images use the following command: